namvnngu/namvnngu.github.io/drafts/writing.md

 As I have grown in my programming career, I have become more interested in understanding how technologies work under the hood and sharing my thoughts on topics that intrigue me.
-This new website will become a space for both exploration and writing.
+This new website will become a space for exploration, experiment and writing.

 The source code of my website can be found [here](https://github.com/namvnngu/namvnngu.github.io).